Smart-inhaler device called the SmartTrack by Nexus6 includes audio visual reminder function with standard inhaler technology.

 The device has US FDA, CE, TGA and NZ approvals and Nexus6 is exploring opportunities for launching the product direct to doctors and patients.

 Nexus6 Smart-inhalers have been the subject of more than 40 clinical studies in over 10 countries, with data on the impact of their use on over 15,000 patients published in 30 medical publications.
 This latest device builds on existing technology.

 Nexus6 Chairman Dr Doug Wilson, a global respiratory device development veteran, commented: "If these results were from use of a new medication, that would be the blockbuster medication of the decade.
 How often have asthma patients struggled with their disease, when the solution is so simple"

-*News Release by Nexus6: Disabled World makes no warranties or representations in connection therewith.
-PR content may be edited for style, clarity, and/or length.
+*This information is from an external source (Nexus6).
+Disabled World makes no warranties or representations in connection therewith.
+Content may have been edited for style, clarity, and/or length.
 If you are connected with this page and want it corrected/updated please contact us.